sparkflows/writing-new-node/README.md

  This should be the structure:
   Step 1:  Check out from git - Just include checking out and installing jar/code
+      - move content from Developing with IntelliJ/Scala IDE for Eclipse here
+      - Move building and deploying to step 6
-      - move content from Developing with IntelliJ/Scala IDE for Eclipse here Step 2: Copy " Directory Contents" and explain the contents Step 3: Explain node hierarchy including a hierarchy diagram Step 4: Creating new node
+  Step 2: Copy " Directory Contents" and explain the contents Step 3: Explain node hierarchy including a hierarchy diagram Step 4: Creating new node